ParaPro Reading Study Guide: Drawing Inferences

 Remember: look for clues on how the author feels about a subject and draw a conclusion.
 Is he/she positive or negative about a subject?
 Are they in support of something?
 Are they providing anecdotes that support one side of a debate?

 You should now have the skills and strategies you need to go beyond the text and make inferences.
-Test your skills ahead of the ParaPro exam with our brief review quiz below.
+Test your skills ahead of the ParaPro Exam with our brief review quiz below.

 Drawing Inferences Review Test